1. Development of web design

 For the last 14 years we still amongst Web 3.0 and Web 4.0 are using the Web 2.0 ; concentrating on watching, reading, and writing with the aim to become more interactive.

 Schematic development of the world wide web

 Web 3.0 takes it a step further, allowing execution.
 This means a visitor can engage with a website like a program or application.
 Right now, the web is shifting to a symbiotic web that allows customized self-learning interaction of the user with websites, apps, and platforms.
 Along with Web 2.0, and the growing usage of mobile devices, came responsive web design.

 Responsive Web Design

 When your website automatically adapts its appearance to all screen sizes of all devices, that’s responsive web design.
 It allows the type setting and text flow to change from a wide screen with less line breaks to a narrow screen and a text with many line breaks.
 Photos in landscape format are adjusted to portrait format without losing quality or meaning.

-To describe the behavior of responsive web design, imagine all the elements of your website are laid out like chess pieces on a gameboard that can be squeezed and stretched anytime and anywhere to any rectangular dimensions while the pieces move to their new positions relative to changes in the dimensions of the board.
+To describe the behavior of responsive web design, imagine all the elements of your website are laid out like chess pieces on a flexible gameboard.
+The board can be squeezed and stretched anytime to any rectangular dimensions while the pieces move to their new positions relative to changes in the dimensions of the board.

 At Webnode, all our website templates are automatically programmed as responsive.
 The website editor automatically formats the text to flow correctly, without the need of implementing extra line breaks.